Salah-1/on_delete_event/README.md

 ## Registering event subscribers

 I. Define a service in your module, tagged with 'event_subscriber' (see the Services topic for instructions).

 II.
-Define a class for your subscriber service that implements \Symfony\Component\EventDispatcher\EventSubscriberInterface III.
+Define a class for your subscriber service that implements \Symfony\Component\EventDispatcher\EventSubscriberInterface.

+III.
 In your class, the getSubscribedEvents method returns a list of the events this class is subscribed to, and which methods on the class should be called for each one.
 Example:

 So, lets do those 3 things now in our module(on_delete_event).
 Indentation is two spaces (you may get drupal white screen error if not indented properly)
 I.  services: